-The Google Shopping tab will now mostly feature free product listings although there will be adverts at the top and the bottom.
+The Google Shopping tab will now feature free product listings although there will be adverts at the top and the bottom.
 This means that you can add your products to Google Shopping for free but those who pay will still be likely to get more sales.

-Google was apparently planning this change and they have brought forward the roll out in the US as there is a huge shift from brick and mortar shopping to Ecommerce happening globally due to people being in lockdown.
+Google was apparently planning this change and they brought forward the roll out in the US as there was a huge shift from brick and mortar shopping to Ecommerce happening globally due to people being in lockdown.
 It’s unclear at this stage what the lasting impacts of this will be but some offline retailers may not survive long enough to find out.

 Why is Google doing this?